sugarlabs/sugar-docs/src/gtk3-porting-guide.md

 ```
 ## Port to Python 3

 We are migrating towards Python 3.
-Python 3 does not support GTK+ 2.
+Python 3 does not support GTK 2.
-Hence, once the activity is ported to GTK+ 3, please consider porting
+Hence, once the activity is ported to GTK 3, please consider porting
 the activity from Python 2 to Python 3.

 Ref: [Guide to port activities to Python